#

 Human vulnerability management applies a similar logic to your people.
 Instead of scanning for code defects, you analyze signals across employee behavior, identity and access, and threat intelligence to find patterns that indicate risk.
 The goal isn’t to “patch” a person, but to guide them with targeted interventions, like a phishing simulation or a micro-training module.
 The Living Security Platform helps you prioritize these human risks based on potential impact, ensuring your efforts are focused where they matter most.

-Defining the Human Attack Surface
+What Is the Human Attack Surface?

 Your human attack surface is the sum of all opportunities an attacker has to exploit your employees.
 It’s not a physical asset; it’s a collection of behaviors, permissions, and psychological triggers across your entire organization.
 Threat actors are experts at manipulating predictable human tendencies like urgency, trust, and curiosity to bypass even the most advanced technical defenses.